Persimmon pecan bread is a flavorful moist quick bread made with hachiya persimmon puree.

 Persimmon Pecan Bread

-- 2 cup persimmon puree , I used the hachiya variety
+- 2 cups persimmon puree , hachiya variety

-- 2 cups pecans, lightly toasted, roughly chopped
+- 2 cups pecans (230 g) lightly toasted, roughly chopped

 - In medium bowl, whisk together flour, salt, baking soda, baking powder, and cinnamon.
 Set aside.